-BIMI requires a strict DMARC rule (explained below) to be set on your domain to comply with high standards of authentication.
+BIMI requires a strict DMARC configuration(explained below) to be set on your organization domain (ie. company.com).

-Having a strict DMARC record helps the receiver to decide on what to do with emails where the brand's domain is getting misused.
-And, at the same time receiver knows whether it is safe to show the brand-defined logo or not.
-Once, the logo appears, this increases the visual trust of the reader on the authenticity of the email.
+Having a strict DMARC record helps the receiver decide what to do with emails messages from the brand's domain that fail authentication.
+This allows the receiver to test whether it is safe to show the brand-defined logo or not.
+Leveraging on the existing authentication framework is probably the best part of BIMI, which in turn is the email ecosystem.

 In the next sections, you will learn what DMARC enforcement is and how to implement BIMI for your emails.

 A DMARC record without enforcement (p=none) is like checking everyone’s identification at the door but letting everyone come inside the building anyway.
 It’s a good way to report on who is entering and to gather data to make sure the proper safeguards are in place while not interrupting the day-to-day use of the building.
 It is also the start of a journey into protecting your brand, employees and customers by collecting data to identify areas for improvement.

 DMARC enforcement refers to a specific parameter in the TXT record, indicated by "p".
 In this parameter, the domain owner can set the mail handling request for the receiving server.
 To enable DMARC, start with a p=none record and evaluate your authentication.
 Then look to move to a stricter enforcement policy of p=quarantine with an eye on moving to p=reject in the future.

 In case of DMARC authentication failure, the receiving mail server will check the value of "p=", and may take the requested action of none, quarantined or reject the message from the server.